-Score verification services include the Student Answer Services for the SAT, explained at sat.org/verify-scores.
+Answer services that tell you more about the test you took and your responses are explained at sat.org/verify-scores.
 You can request a more comprehensive multiple-choice hand score verification or essay score verification or both, up to 5 months after the test date, by printing and completing a Request for SAT Score Verification form, available at sat.org/verify-scores.
 Read the information on the form carefully before deciding to request this service.
 There is a fee for this service.
 Test takers who qualify for income-eligible benefits may have these fees reduced or waived.